qualityshepherd/brine/posts/the_steep_mage.md

 ### Factions

 **The Steep Mage:** (`Grave Rituals, Cursed in Verse, Wife's Tea Set`).
-Soft-spoken, exhausted.
-He's constantly mumbling under his breath or sipping tea with long pauses.
+Soft-spoken, exhausted and trapped in perpetual rhyme.
+He mumbles under his breath, sipping tea with dramatic pauses.
 - **Grett:** (`His Loyal Fool, Strong Back`).
-Lead digger who thinks the Steep Mage is just misunderstood.
+Lead digger who thinks the Steep Mage is misunderstood.

-**The Burning Faith** aim to destroy the Soulstone and salt the graveyard.
+**The Burning Faith** Fanatics who aim to destroy the Soulstone and salt the graveyard.
 They use ambush, salt circles, burning sage.
 They won't negotiate with "those who traffic with the dead."
 - **Sister Mara:** (`The Silver Mask, Unclean Purifier, Pragmatic`)
 - **Brother Tove:** (`Young Blood, Tracker of the Damned, There Are No Absolutes`)